Marcel Hrubý - Chief Technical Buddy

 - What project are you currently working on?
 What is interesting about it and why do you enjoy it?

 I work on a lot of projects at the same time, and it’s that diversity that I enjoy most about this job.
 One day I’m at a biogas plant fine-tuning the details of a control system, the next day I’m in a shirt at a meeting with an investor managing a portfolio of dozens of projects, and the day after that we’re discussing a strategy for where to take the company next.
 I also like that I’m given a great deal of trust, I can focus on what I consider most important at any given moment.
+I spend a large part of my time running simulations and debugging software for Greenbuddies’ new battery flexibility aggregator and optimizer.

 - What do you find most challenging about your job?